Casino, NSW, 2470

 The town also offers excellent year round recreational activities and facilities, notably inland fishing at nearby Toonumbar Dam, with golf, cricket, soccer, basketball and horse racing popular.

-There are also many parks with picnic facilities.
-A skate park and BMX track, on the corner of Centre and Light Streets offers a great recreational area for visiting and resident riders, with the local BMX club offering an active events calendar, including the annual Crankfest.
+A variety of parks offer picnic facilities, and a skate park and BMX track, on the corner of Centre and Light Streets offers a great recreational area for visiting and resident riders, with the local BMX club offering an active events calendar, including the annual Crankfest.

 The Casino Folk Museum is open each Wednesday from 1.30pm-4pm and on Sunday from 10am-4pm.
 With a comprehensive collection of articles and materials showing the origns of Casino and the lifestyle of early residents, including a magnificent hat collection, visitors will find time passes quickly as you take a a stroll down memory lane time here.